South Beloit Library Board Policies

 Library staff will be respectful of all patrons and will enforce the Patron Code of Conduct to ensure that the Library is preserved for the purposes for which it is intended.
 Patrons are expected to follow staff directives regarding use of the Library.
 Patrons who violate the Patron Code of Conduct, and/or disregard staff directives may be asked to leave the Library.
 Suspension of Library privileges may result.
 Written records of Library suspensions and incident reports will be kept on file with the Library Director.
 As necessary, the South Beloit Police Department may be called.

-All patrons are expected to abide by South Beloit Public Library Policies.
+All patrons are expected to abide by South Beloit Public Library Policies, as well as federal, state, and local laws.
 We ask all patrons to respect the rights of others and to work together to create an environment conducive to equitable and enjoyable use of the Library by all patrons.
 Disruptive behavior inhibits equitable and enjoyable use and will not be permitted in the Library or on its grounds.

 The South Beloit Public Library Board Trustees establishes its conduct ordinance as follows: